cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-HYSOPEII-EN.md

 # Context

-CS Group responsabilities for Development of a centralized portal for access to hydrological data are as follows:
+CS Group responsabilities for Development of a centralized portal for hydrological data are as follows:
-* Design, development and deployment on CNES and CLOUD means.
+* Design, development and deployment on CNES and Cloud means.
-* Warranty and maintenance.
+* Guarantee and maintenance.
-* User support and training, community animation.
+* Support and training for users, community animation.

 ![Main Picture](Project-CNES-HYSOPEII-EN pict 2.png)